 We don't offer meal plans; we offer troubleshooting and analysis.
 We don't offer "boot camps;" we offer teaching and learning that you can take with you the rest of your life; we don't offer the promise of magazine-ready airbrushed abs; we offer authentic human connection coupled with meticulous preparation and attention to detail.

 If you've been sitting on the sidelines of fitness, we hope you'll come and visit us here in Dayton to help you develop a healthy lifestyle that serves you.
 We specialize in serving people who've never held a barbell or stepped onto a yoga mat but who nevertheless go on to lift and practice at well-respected gyms and yoga studios in the Dayton area.

 Jason is a Certified Strength and Conditioning Specialist (CSCS) and USA Weightlifting Sports Performance Coach who has trained clients in New York, Los Angeles, Washington, D.C., and Dayton over a decade-long career in fitness.
 He also is a National Strength and Conditioning Association certified personal trainer and tactical strength and conditioning facilitator, as well as a Precision Nutrition level one nutrition coach.

 Susan is a software engineer whose fitness interests include strength training and yoga.
 She has built a reputation as an unparalleled listener who is able to quickly understand clients' needs and develop efficient, easy to understand solutions to even the most complicated problems.
-Susan is a Precision Nutrition Level Two nutrition coach, a Functional Movement Screen Level One coach, and a Certified Personal Trainer through the National Strength and Conditioning Association.
-Follow her on Instagram @susanelizabethharrison.
+Susan is a Precision Nutrition Level Two nutrition coach, a Functional Movement Screen Level One coach, a Certified Personal Trainer through the National Strength and Conditioning Association, and a Postpartum Corrective Exercise Specialist.
+Follow her on Instagram @presenttensecoaching.

 Anna combines over 500 hours of yoga training with a wealth of experience leading classes at several well-respected studios in and around Dayton.
 She's well-equipped to lead individuals and duets through the yoga practice that makes most sense for them, from restorative sessions to vinyasa.
 Follow her on Instagram @yogiraffe.